slamice/wri/fiction/Other stories/Commuter.md

 After quietly making it through the entire train, taking him twenty or so minutes, he had reached the conductor's car.

 He knocked on the door once, harder again, pulled at the handle, but with no results.
 The dark glass on the door looked back at him, pitying but stern.
 Samir took a deep breath and it did too.
 Save a handful of people's eyebrows, nothing gave Samir much notice.
-Lonely, he felt like a spirit but without the haunting.
+Lonely, he felt like a spirit without the haunting.
 A failed ghost.

 He sighed in frustration, but a second wind hit him.
 Bravery pulled his hand up to the emergency break against the wall.
 He looked around but no one made eye contact with him.
 The wooden red handle sat there on its dirty and frayed cord, shivering as the car rattled.
 Samir braced himself as he put his hand around it, looked back at the distracted faces, and then gave a sharp tug.